 Nora Heisterkamp Lab

-Precursor B-lineage acute lymphoblastic leukemia (pre-B ALL) develops in the bone marrow.
-At this location, contact with non-leukemia cells stimulates pre-B ALL cell growth and provides protection against anti-leukemia therapy.
-As there is an ongoing communication between leukemia and non-leukemia cells, one overall goal is to further define these interactions in molecular terms, with an emphasis on glycosylation.
+B-cell precursor acute lymphoblastic leukemia (BCP-ALL) develops in the bone marrow.
+At this location, contact with non-leukemia cells stimulates BCP-ALL cell growth and provides protection against anti-leukemia therapy.
+As there is ongoing communication between leukemia and non-leukemia cells, one overall goal is to further define these interactions in molecular terms, with an emphasis on glycosylation.

 In the extracellular environment, the glycoprotein, proteoglycan and glycolipid components and their specific glyco-code are among the most important yet comparably least analyzed features.
 This is partly because glycosylation is a post-translational process of biomolecule modification that is strongly dependent on the cellular microenvironment and is not dependent upon a template.